Adroiti/docs-for-code-review-tools/RuboCop/Layout-MultilineAssignmentLayout.md

-Pattern: Layout/MultilineAssignmentLayout
+Pattern: Misaligned multi-line assignment

 Issue: -

 ## Description

-This cop checks whether the multiline assignments have a newline after the assignment operator.
+This cop checks whether the multi-line assignments have a newline after the assignment operator.

 ### Example